Beyond the Surface: How Deep Content Inspection Uncovers Hidden Threats

 Beyond analyzing individual components, DCI reconstructs how content would behave when processed:

-Document object model (DOM) reconstruction builds a complete model of how documents would render, identifying malicious elements that might only become active when the document is opened.
-According to Microsoft’s 2024 Digital Defense Report, this technique increased detection of sophisticated phishing templates by 43% compared to traditional analysis methods.
+• Document object model (DOM) reconstruction builds a complete model of how documents would render, identifying malicious elements that might only become active when the document is opened.
+This technique can improve detection of sophisticated phishing templates compared to traditional analysis methods.

-Multi-format correlation analyzes relationships between different content types, identifying suspicious connections that might indicate multi-stage attacks.
-Proofpoint’s 2025 Threat Report documented a 54% increase in attacks using multiple file formats in coordinated chains to evade detection.
+• Multi-format correlation analyzes relationships between different content types, identifying suspicious connections that might indicate multi-stage attacks.
+Security research has documented an increase in attacks using multiple file formats in coordinated chains to evade detection.

 DCI Implementation in Security Systems